 The original Sedum Takesimense was found on a volcanic island off Korea, where it had adapted to the well-drained soils.
 It has been grown in nurseries for a number of years, where it is sold as a garden plant or used for green roofs.

 Dave Mackenzie is a sedum specialist and has written books on green roofs and vertical gardens.
-Several years ago, whilst doing his daily check through his nursery on the banks of Lake Michigan, Dave spotted that one of his Sedum Takesimense plants had developed with striking variegated leaves.
-He was immediately excited about its potential and, over the following 6 years, tested its vigour and consistency until he was ready to release it to the public.
+Several years ago, whilst doing a daily check through his nursery on the banks of Lake Michigan, Dave spotted that one of his Sedum Takesimense plants had developed with striking variegated leaves.
+He was immediately excited about its potential and, over the following six years, tested its vigour and consistency until he was ready to release it to the public.
 Dave showed the plant to Peter Van Rijssen who travels the world looking for new and exciting plants, and he, in turn, showed it to Gavin Shaw, one of Suttons’ own ‘plant hunters’.
-Everyone at our offices loved the plant when we saw the pictures and loved it even more when we started growing them at our nursery down in Devon.
+Our horticultural team loved the plant when we saw the photos and we were even more impressed when we started growing it at our nursery down in Devon.

-Sedums are more drought-tolerant than many plants for 3 reasons:
+Sedums are more drought-tolerant than many plants for 3 main reasons:

 - They have a waxy covering on the leaves which reduces water evaporation.

 Having said that, like all plants, they do still need some water.
-Ensure your plants don’t dry out completely during dry spells, particularly when your plant is first establishing.
+Ensure your plants don’t dry out completely during dry spells, particularly while they are establishing themselves.